1e1001/tcpmux/README.md

 ## Starting
 If you're using the systemd service, use `systemctl` commands to start it like any other service.
 Otherwise run `/etc/tcpmux/tcpmux` (or `tcpmux` in the `out` directory if using portable/on Windows) to start it.

 If you have incoming ports under 1024, you need to run `tcpmux` as root.
-Note that this does not apply to subports or outgoing ports
+Note that this does not apply to subports or outgoing ports.

 ## Config Format
 The configuration format is made up of lines separated by \n, where each line is parsed separately, with the following rules: